Adjusting to Life in the UK as an American Expat

 Coping with Homesickness

-Contacting family and friends back home, tracking down American goods, plugging into expat networks and getting to know your new neighborhood are all tactics that can help you- resist homesickness.
+Contacting family and friends back home, tracking down American goods, plugging into expat networks, and getting to know your new neighborhood are all tactics that can help you resist homesickness.
 Routines and open-mindedness make the transition go down easier.

 Final Thoughts

 There are fantastic prospects for personal and professional development if you move to the UK as an American expat.
-The cultural differences will likely shock you at first, but knowing about them — and being open to learning more — can make the transition less difficult.
-Approach it with an open mind, some patience and curiosity and you will find your place in British life – which can be both rewarding and combining the best of both worlds.
+The cultural differences will likely shock you at first, but knowing about them—and being open to learning more—can make the transition less difficult.

-Non-verbal communication, queuing culture, housing differences and unfamiliar day-to-day vocabulary.
+Non-verbal communication, queuing culture, housing differences, and unfamiliar day-to-day vocabulary.

 They might, because of formality and understated communication and deeply ingrained work-life balance.